 Nowadays most versions of the ceremony are centralized on a wooden table set up on the site where the building will be constructed surrounded by green bamboo cuttings stuck into the ground forming a square.
 A rope is strung around these poles and pieces of paper cut into a special pattern particular to Shinto ceremonies are hung from these ropes.

 Various offerings are placed on the table, always including at least rice, salt and sake.
 Some additional offerings might include products from the sea, such as fish, and products from the mountains, such as the various herbs and vegetables that supernatural beings like to munch on.
-Fruits are often included as well.
-Other than fish, meat is not included.
+Fruits are often included as well, but no red meat.

 The general contractor usually hosts the ceremony, sets the stage, makes other arrangements and pays the costs.
 Of course priests don’t work for free so the cost of the ceremony is included in the contractor’s construction contract amount, although it is seldom shown as a line item.
-Often, however, the GC will inquire before bidding if the Owner desires a Jinchinsai to ascertain if the cost should be included or not.
+Often, however, the GC will inquire before submitting his bid or tender if the Owner desires a Jinchinsai to ascertain if the cost should be included or not.

 I won’t go into all the details of what goes into a Jinchinsai because it would take months of research and a book I do not have the time to write.